kubedb/cli/docs/guides/elasticsearch/kibana/connect-kibana.md

 demo    Active  5s
 ```

-> Note: Yaml files used in this tutorial are stored in [docs/examples/elasticsearch](https://github.com/kubedb/cli/tree/master/docs/examples/elasticsearch) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: YAML files used in this tutorial are stored in [docs/examples/elasticsearch](https://github.com/kubedb/cli/tree/master/docs/examples/elasticsearch) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Overview

-At first, we will create some necessary Search Guard configuration and roles to give an user access to an Elasticsearch cluster from Kibana.
+At first, we will create some necessary Search Guard configuration and roles to give a user access to an Elasticsearch cluster from Kibana.
 We will create a secret with this configuration files.
 Then we will provide this secret in `spec.databaseSecret` field of Elasticsearch crd so that our Elasticsearch cluster start with this configuration.
 We will also configure Elasticsearch cluster with a [custom configuration](/docs/guides/elasticsearch/custom-config/overview.md) file.

 Then, we will deploy Kibana with Search Guard plugin installed.
 We will configure Kibana to connect with our Elasticsearch cluster.